 If Linda Jones is not happy where she is sitting (if your name is Linda Jones, sorry!
 We just made up that name for the sake of this example... please don't be offended!), it is not ideal to have the check in agent deal with that.
 There are a few key reasons why:

-So we recommend someone who knows the guest list sits in the check-in area with a laptop and the power (authority) to make adjustments to the guest list to accommodate guests with seating issues (or just guests with issues in general).
+So we recommend that someone who knows the guest list should sit in the check-in area with a laptop and the power (authority) to make adjustments to the guest list to accommodate guests with seating issues (or just guests with issues in general).

 Setting up your Check-in Area